Kleidukos/munihac-2024-effectful/slides.md

 * > Referential transparency: You can replace a call to a function with its result in a safe and predictible manner

 :::notes
-Interactions with the outside world in non-reproducible ways
+Interactions with the outside world in non-reproducible ways is the burden of many programmers.
+I want to clarify some notions here that make life much, much easier.
 :::

 ---